CoMakery/solana-security-token/README.md

 1. Grant Transfer Admin Role

-    Although Transfer Admin is a required deployment parameter for the Dividends contract, it still must be specifically set in the Token contract separately, by the Contract Admin.

     This is important so that an admin exists which can configure group transfers.

 1. Allow Group Transfers